FRAFFEL/DiscordBotPackages/README.md

 *Max purchase of 4 per session*

 **__Bot Hosting__**
 Have your bot hosted on a powerful VPS.
+Please note that control over your bot is limited and restricted, if you have questions please ask in a sales ticket.

 **Price: USD$2 - 5**
 **Requirements: discord.js bot**